timeplus-io/docs/docs/viz.md

   * Update mode:
     * Show All: show all query results (limited by the maximum row count)
     * By Time: show data points from the last timestamp
-    * By Key: choose a key column to show latest row for each key value.
+    * By Key: choose a key column to show the latest row for each key value.

 * Format settings
   * For each column, you can choose to show or hide it, or set column width and decimal for numeric columns.